AD-340/user-profile-card/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# User Profile Card (React JSX Conversion)

+This project demonstrates the conversion of a simple HTML user profile card into JSX, which is used in React components.
+It serves as an exercise to understand JSX syntax, React component structure, and the use of props to dynamically render data.

-## Available Scripts
+## Features

-In the project directory, you can run:
+- Functional React component (`UserProfile`)
+- JSX syntax with best practices (e.g., `className`, self-closing tags)
+- Props used to pass dynamic data (name, email, photo)
+- Clean folder structure with a `components` directory

+## How to Run

+1. Clone the repository or download the project folder
+2. Install dependencies:

+### npm install

+3. Start the development server:

 ### `npm start`

-Runs the app in the development mode.\
+4. Runs the app in the development mode.\
    Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ## Learn More